 }

-If you observe above example, we used a Remove() method to delete particular value of element from arraylist and used a RemoveAt() method to delete an element at specified index position.
+If you observe the above example, we used a Remove() method to delete a particular value of an element from arraylist and used a RemoveAt() method to delete an element at a specified index position.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.

-In case, if you want to remove all the elements from arraylist, then use the Clear() method.
+If you want to remove all the elements from the arraylist, use the Clear() method.

-Same way, we can use different methods like Sort() method to sort elements of arraylist and Reverse() method to reverse the order of arraylist elements.
+Same way, we can use different methods like the Sort() method to sort elements of the arraylist and the Reverse() method to reverse the order of arraylist elements.

-By using Contains() method, we can check whether the specified element exists in arraylist or not.
-In case, if it exists it will return true otherwise false.
+By using Contains() method, we can check whether the specified element exists in the arraylist or not.
+In case it exists, it will return true otherwise false.

 Following is the example of using Contains() method to check for an item that exists in arraylist or not in c#.